Frequently Asked Questions

 6. I’m a parent or guardian of a fourth grader.
 What do I need to do?
-Getting one for your fourth-grade child is quick and easy.
+Getting one for your fourth grade child is quick and easy.
 Set up a profile on ReserveCalifornia.com.
 All you need to do is enter your name, address, email address and phone number.
-You can also create a profile by phone (800) 444-7275 or in-person at a Pass Sales Office.
+You can also create a profile by phone at (800) 444-7275 or in-person at a Pass Sales Office.
 Click here for a list of locations.

 Once you have your profile, visit ReserveCalifornia.com and access your account.
 Then simply add the California State Park Adventure Pass(es) to your shopping cart and complete the checkout process.
 (Passes are free.)

 You will immediately receive your pass(es) in your email.
 You can use it by either printing it out or keeping it on your phone to show a uniformed state park staffer.